suncoast-devs/handbook/lessons/full-stack-build-an-app/26-adding-restaurants-to-a-map.md

 ## Adding a package to help us geocode

-In order to turn the restaurants address into a latitude and longitude we will use a third party library.
+To turn the restaurant's address into a latitude and longitude, we will use a third-party library.

 ```shell
 dotnet add package Geocoding.Core